 We are grateful to George Jackson for providing his software and much guidance during this project.
 Bill Fraser, Robin Ross and Langdon Quetin provided data and answered questions about the WAP system.
-This research was supported by US JGOFS Synthesis and Modeling Project NSF grants, OCE-0097237 to HWD and OCE-0097296 to G. Jackson (TAMU).
-Also the work was supported by NSF grant ONR 00014210370 (NOPP) subcontract to HWD.
+This research was supported by US JGOFS Synthesis and Modeling Project NSF grants, OCE-0097237 to HWD and OCE-0097296 to G. Jackson (TAMU) and by NSF/ONR 00014210370 (NOPP) awarded to L. Rothstein (URI) as subcontracted to HWD.
+WAP data synthesis supported by NSF OPP 0217282.
 This is US JGOFS Contribution YYYY.
-Appendix A. Mass balance equations, boundary conditions, and observation equations.